StocksDigital/wagtail-checklist/demo/README.md

 ./manage.py runserver
 ```

-No youvisit `localhost:8000/cms/pages/` to see the Wagtail admin.
+Now you can visit `localhost:8000/cms/pages/` to see the Wagtail admin.
 Username and password are `admin` / `z`

+See `models.py` for the rules implementation.
+There are some rules already set up:

+BlogPage
+    - title
+        - must not be blank
+        - must be less than 20 characters
+        - should be more than 10 characters
+    - body
+        - must not be blank

+NewsPage
+    - title
+        - must not be blank
+        - must be less than 20 characters
+        - should be more than 10 characters
+    - body
+        - must not be blank
+        - must not contain the word 'mongoose'
+        - should contain the word 'news'